Mark Patton: Personal life

 Patton was diagnosed with HIV in 1999, on his 40th birthday, after falling ill and initially being tested for bronchitis; he was subsequently hospitalized for pneumonia, thrush, and tuberculosis.
 In a 2013 interview, Patton said, "I almost died [in the hospital], but thankfully my friends took me to an AIDS health clinic, which saved my life."
 Upon recovering, he moved to Mexico, where he met and later married Hector Morales Mondragon.
 The couple own and operate an art store in Puerto Vallarta.

 Patton appears in the A Nightmare on Elm Street documentary Never Sleep Again: The Elm Street Legacy, directed by Dan Farrands.
 Following his appearance in the documentary, Patton began touring horror conventions, where he is lauded as mainstream cinema's first male "scream queen".
-He donates most of his appearance fees to HIV treatment groups and charities benefiting LGBT youth such as The Trevor Project.
+He donates most of his appearance fees to HIV treatment groups and charities benefiting LGBTQ youth such as The Trevor Project.

 In January 2023, Patton was forced to cancel several scheduled appearances in Chicago after he was hospitalized in Mexico.
 Through his manager, he released a statement confirming that his diagnosis had progressed to AIDS and asking for assistance through a GoFundMe page.